-Online magazine design has taken a number of steps forward in recent years, starting with the launch of the first-ever web magazine in 2014 called I Like Crochet, which we wrote about hitting 15,000 members back in September and is currently up to 17,000 members.
+Online magazine design has taken a number of steps forward in recent years, starting with the launch of the first-ever web magazine in 2014 called I Like Crochet, which we wrote about hitting 15,000 members back in 2020 and is now more than 18,000 members.
 An online magazine, also known as a web magazine, is a premium publication that is read-through a magazine subscription website.
 In our definition, it is not the same as the homepage of a magazine, where content is freely distributed unless that content is metered by a paywall.

 Below, we share our current best practices for online magazine design.